luizpvas/explicit/README.md

 You can add request examples in two different ways:

-1. Manually add an example by calling `add_example(params:, headers:, response:)`
+1. Manually add an example with `add_example(params:, headers:, response:)`
-2. Automatically saving examples from tests
+2. Automatically save examples from tests

 ### 1. Manually adding examples